Thanks for stopping by to read our Coinflash Review.

 Keeping an eye on every purchase and then “rounding up” that purchase to the closest dollar, Coinflash determines the distinction for all purchases either on a regular monthly or weekly basis then sends guidelines to a user's Coinbase account to acquire that amount in cryptocurrency.
 In other words, when you purchase a cup of coffee for $3.50, Coinflash “rounds up” by $0.50, records the amount, and then instructs your Coinbase account to purchase $0.50 of cryptocurrency.

-Keep in mind that the company does not debit your account straight– it only accesses to your purchase amounts and utilizes simple mathematics to tape-record how much it would require to assemble to the nearest dollar.
+Keep in mind that the company does not debit your account straight away– it only accesses your purchase amounts and utilizes simple mathematics to record how much it would require to get to the nearest dollar.
 Then, they sends that information to Coinbase; that platform then performs a cryptocurrency purchase on behalf of its account holder using the payment source authorized by the user through Coinbase.

-None of the cash getting bought cryptocurrency goes through or gets sent out to Coinflash.
+None of the cryptocurrency goes through or gets sent out to Coinflash.
 The only charges connected with Coinflash is a flat $1 a month cost designed to support the upkeep and development of the company as a service.

 Coinflash can buy any cryptocurrency supported by Coinbase.
 This consists of Bitcoin, Ethereum, and Litecoin.